 Online banking makes transferring money between bank accounts easier than ever.
 You can move money from one bank to another electronically using a variety of tools.
 Each method has pros and cons, but they all get the job done.

-If both accounts are yours, a bank-to-bank transfer is a good option.
-You can set up the transfer with the sending or receiving bank, and the funds arrive at the destination after two or three business days (typically by ACH).
-Many banks allow you to make transfers for free – but it’s a good idea to check with both banks just to be safe.
+If you’re an owner of both bank accounts, a basic bank-to-bank transfer is a good option.
+You can set up the transfer with the sending or receiving bank, and the funds arrive at the destination after two or three business days.
+The timing ultimately depends on which banks you use and whether you are moving money internationally or domestically.